 - Singular rather than plural (or plural rather than singular).

 Some of the largest businesses and brands in the world have been targeted by typosquatting attacks, including Google (goggle), AirFrance (Arifrance), Equifax (Equifacks), and Microsoft (MikeRoweSoft).
 Celebrities and politicians, too, must frequently deal with typosquatters.

 The Different Types of Typosquatting

-Typosquatted domains are usually created with one or more of the following objectives in mind.
+Typosquat domains are usually created with one or more of the following objectives in mind.

-Distribution of Ransomware or Malware
+Distribution of ransomware or malware

 The threat actor’s spoof site is intended to imitate the genuine article.
 This is often done with the purpose of identity theft or business credential theft.
 Even a single stolen password can, without the necessary checks and balances, take down an entire organization.